jimhopp-lookout/testlab/README.md

     10.10.0.0       192.168.33.239  255.255.0.0     UG        0 0          0 vboxnet0
     10.11.0.0       192.168.33.239  255.255.0.0     UG        0 0          0 vboxnet0

-These routes can be manually manipulated as well:
+These routes can be manually manipulated as well (regardless of if you have specified the `TestLab::Provisioner::Route` provisioner class for the networks via the `Labfile`):

     $ tl help network route
     NAME